A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: A hierarchical solution approach

-\section{A Hierarchical Solution Approach}
+We note that the locality of many of the linking constraints also induces a arrowhead block structure on the Schur complement of \cref{eq:linear_system_pips_perturbed_compressed}. \PIPS exploits this structure to use a sparse direct solver for the Schur complement.
+We refer the reader to \cref{apdx:sc_structure} for more details.

+\section{A hierarchical solution approach}

-As already mentioned in \cref{sec:intro}, one of the main bottlenecks in \PIPS for solving large problems or problems with many linking constraints is the size (and sparsity) of the final Schur complement in \cref{eq:schur_complement_blockstructure}.
+As already mentioned in \cref{sec:intro}, one of the main bottlenecks in \PIPS for solving large problems or problems with many linking constraints is the size of the Schur complement.
 In the following, we outline an algorithm that circumvents this bottleneck by further exploiting the local linking constraints.
-It splits the Schur complement into multiple smaller Schur complements hierarchically connected by further Schur complement systems.
+It splits the Schur complement into multiple smaller Schur complements hierarchically connected in the factorization and solve processes.